Blockchain and ERP: What does it mean for the manufacturing and distribution sectors?

 - Smart contracts enable efficient business transactions with increased accuracy, optimized supply chain management & improved cybersecurity.

 - Blockchain integration offers enhanced collaboration, risk management & compliance for real-time data sharing among stakeholders.

 How to Protect Your Supply Chain and Mitigate Disruptions During a Time of Crisis

 Gain valuable insights on how to implement supply chain disruption mitigation strategies.

-Blockchain can be described as a decentralized, distributed ledger that drives cryptocurrencies, smart contracts, and offers manufacturing and distribution organizations the potential to support traceability, records management, supply chain automation, payment applications and other operational transactions.
+Blockchain can be described as a decentralized, distributed ledger that records transactions across multiple computers.
+It drives cryptocurrencies, smart contracts, and offers manufacturing and distribution organizations the potential to support traceability, records management, supply chain automation, payment applications and other operational transactions.

 With this astounding volume of transactions comes a transformation of enterprise data.